 Young Investigator Group

 Our young investigator group aims at characterizing solid-liquid interfaces where the solid and/or the liquid phase has a nanoscale dimension.
-We apply in situ synchrotron-based X-ray and optical spectroscopies to investigate the physicochemical structure of solid-liquid interface on nanomaterials and of nanoconfined liquids in the context of energy conversion and storage.
-Due to large surface-to-volume ratio, solvation and transport properties or charge transfer at the interface may differ from bulk conditions.
-We concentrate our research on sustainable nanomaterials such as carbon-based nanoparticles (nanodiamonds, carbon dots), polymeric carbon nitrides or layered 2D metal carbide and nitride materials (MXene).
-We also develop new experimental methods to investigate in operando electrochemical processes on nanomaterials, in aqueous and organic electrolytes, with these techniques.
+We apply in situ optical and synchrotron-based X-ray spectroscopies to investigate the physicochemical properties of solid-liquid interface on nanomaterials and of nanoconfined liquids in the context of energy conversion and storage.

-Our research is primarily funded by an ERC Starting Grant (NANOMXM, n° 947852) and a Freigeist Fellowship (n° 89592) from the Volkswagen Foundation.
+Our research is primarily funded by an ERC Starting Grant from the EU commission (NANOMXM, n° 947852) and a Freigeist Fellowship from the Volkswagen Foundation (n° 89592).